 PEX pipes hence have it all to become your number one go-to choice for a premium-level plumbing job due to their top-notch features and superior durability.

-So let’s check out everything there is to know about PEX lifespan without further ado!
+So let’s check out everything there is to know How Long Does Pex Piping Last.

 What Is PEX Tubing?

 Initially produced around the 1930s, PEX is the abbreviation of Cross-linked Polyethylene which is now used to make pipes for water distribution.

-It is a great replacement for copper, PVC, CPVC, ABS, cast iron, etc., and other pipes due to their enhanced performance and durability along with other superior features.
+It is a great replacement for copper pipes, PVC pipes, CPVC pipes, ABS, cast iron, etc., and other pipes due to their enhanced performance and durability along with other superior features.

 They are composed of cross-linked high-density polyethylene (HDPE) which, upon melting is shaped into a continuous tube or an ultra-standard pipe.

-Hence, the product you receive is not only a super-pipe with enhanced features, but is also appropriate for the widest array of both non-potable & potable purposes for residential, commercial, and industrial plumbing.
+Hence, the product you receive is not only a super-pipe with enhanced features, but is also appropriate for the widest array of both non-potable & potable purposes for residential, commercial, and industrial PEX plumbing pipes.

 Besides being suitable for plumbing, these pipes are compatible with hydronic and radiant heating mechanisms too.

 Even though these PEX pipes have forever been used in Europe for decades to provide heating via radiant hydronic systems, it wasn’t until the 1980s that they made their mark in the US.

-Now, PEX pipes are the beloved choice of professionals for plumbing, floor heating, etc., and more!
+Now, PEX system pipes are the beloved choice of professionals for PEX plumbing pipes, floor heating, etc., and more!